guptakaran11/grasskode-website/content/post/travel/bolavenplateau.md

 The road through the national park was flanked by hills on one side and a river on the other in the valley.
 There were occasional vehicles which passed us but it wasn't really a very busy road.
 We had realised by now that our fuel gauge used to tell us we are out of petrol when we were ascending and that we had more petrol than what we refueled with when we were going down.
 So truly we had no idea how much fuel we had left :joy:.
 We agreed that instead of panicking we will see what happens when it happens and enjoyed the beautiful national park.

-The waterfall of the day was on the way to our stop for the day but then again Yves had asked us to skip the shortcut as there was a higher chance of getting mugged there.
-Mugged to the extent that people would threaten travelers with a machete and take the bike away.
+The waterfall of the day was on the way to our stop for the day but then again Yves had asked us to skip the shortcut as this was the spot with chances of getting mugged.
+He told us stories that people would threaten travelers with a machete and take the bike away.
 Also that the road was gravel so the bikes would skid if we brake or speed off too fast.
+Also we did not have fuel.
 So we skipped this road and decided to come to the waterfall via another route.
 We reached the next town.
 First things first.
 Fuel!
-The moment we left the national park and reached a town we refueled the tank :joy:.
+The moment we reached a town we refueled the tank :joy:.
 Then we found ourselves a very nice and cozy place to stay.
 It had started getting a little cold and we love cold!

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/48368896496_d891f1cb08_c.jpg" data-toggle="lightbox">